gildas-lormeau/SingleFile-Safari-Extension/README.md

 1. Run `./init.sh` to retrieve the source code of the extension
 2. Run `./build-dev.sh` or `./build.sh` to build the extension
-3. Build the project in XCode
+3. Build the project in Xcode